 Neely was officially declared dead on February 7, 1946.
-He is memorialized on the tablets of the missing at Manila American Cemetery.
-Also, Neely has a memorial marker at Rose Hill Cemetery in Texarkana TX at Block-A, Section 4, Lot 58-W.
+He earned the Air Medal with Oak Leaf Cluster, Purple Heart, posthumously.
+Neely is memorialized at Manila American Cemetery on the tablets of the missing.
+He also has a memorial marker at Rose Hill Cemetery in Texarkana, TX at Block-A, Section 4, Lot 58-W.

 Marana Basic Flying School, Tuscon, Ariz. - Aviation Cadet Austin K. Neely

 USAF Serial Number Search Results - P-38J-15-LO Lightning 42-104385

 "104385 (433rd FS, 475th FG) MIA near Bogadijm Apr 16, 1944 during infamous Black Sunday mission to Hollandia."